-Thus, hobbyists who have replaced 0.4mm nozzle with 0.8mm print head can maximize the layer height to 0.6mm.
+Hobbyists who have replaced 0.4mm nozzle with 0.8mm print head can maximize the layer height to 0.6mm.
 Such parameters will affect the quality of your project and lead to the loss of many impressive details because the layers will be thinner, and the speed will be much quicker.
 Please, keep this in mind when you experiment with nozzle size and layer height.

 4. Decrease Wall Thickness

 Models and figurines with 100% infill print longer, but they are sturdy when finished.
-You might have guessed how to make a 3D print faster by playing with wall thickness and reducing infill.
+You might have guessed how to make a 3D printer faster by playing with wall thickness and reducing infill.
 Such a game should be a careful one because thin walls and less infill might result in a collapsing project.

 5. Print Two Models at Once

 The option can be adjusted in the slicing software.
-Choose to centre and arrange both 3D printing models and make them in the same batch.
-The main drawback of such method is that both projects will be done with the same filament, but the final printing speed will be significantly reduced.
+Choose to center and arrange both 3D printing models and make them in the same batch.
+The main drawback of such a method is that both projects will be done with the same filament, but the final printing speed will be significantly reduced.

 6. Use No Supports

 When a complex 3D printing model requires many supports, the printing time extends.
 Thus, if you choose to do projects with less support or learn how to 3D print without supports, you can enjoy high-speed 3D printing and complete the figurines more quicker.

 Gambody – Premium 3D printing marketplace offers many impressive models specially cut into many assembly parts to minimize the number of supports.
 When you download STL files of such projects, you can be sure that you will 3D print faster.